South Dakota Disabled Veteran Benefits

 What it is: a state cash bonus for qualifying wartime-era service, and burial/headstone help for the family.

 - South Dakota Veterans Bonus.
-A one-time state bonus (up to $500 per qualifying era) for veterans who were a South Dakota legal resident for at least six months before entering active duty and served during a qualifying period — including all active service from September 11, 2001 to the present and Desert Storm-era service (with medal-qualifying service required for certain windows).
+A one-time state bonus, up to $1,000 total, for veterans who were a South Dakota legal resident for at least six months before entering active duty.
+It has two stackable $500 pieces: Bonus A for Desert Storm-era service, August 2, 1990–December 31, 1992 (hostile-area service and the Southwest Asia Service Medal are required for service after March 3, 1991); Bonus B for January 1, 1993 to the present, split into a January 1, 1993–September 10, 2001 window (requires hostile-area service with a qualifying combat medal, e.g. Somalia/Bosnia/Kosovo-era operations) and a September 11, 2001–present window (all active service qualifies, no combat medal needed).
 Active duty for training does not count.
 Apply through the SD Dept. of Veterans Affairs, 425 E. Capitol Ave., Pierre, SD 57501, 605-773-3269.

 - Burial / funeral expense assistance.
 The state pays up to $100 toward the burial/funeral costs of an honorably discharged veteran (or the veteran's spouse/widow/widower) when the estate and immediate family cannot cover them.
 Requires one year of SD residency before entering service or before death; the CVSO/TVSO must submit the application within one year of burial.

 - Headstone setting / etching reimbursement.
-The state also reimburses part of the cost of setting a government-issued headstone or marker, and of professionally etching military information on a privately purchased stone.
-The KB lists roughly $200 for setting and $100 for etching — confirm the current amounts with your CVSO or the SD Dept. of Veterans Affairs, since the headstone page was not reachable at this writing.
+The state also reimburses part of the cost of setting a government-issued headstone or marker ($200), and of professionally etching military information on a privately purchased stone ($100), confirmed current on the SD Dept. of Veterans Affairs' own headstone page.

 - Veteran business / other: South Dakota does not run a large state-level veteran-owned-business preference program, but a free CVSO can point you to federal veteran-owned small business certification and the SBA.
 Ask your county officer.